-Duolingo is a popular app and online-based program to learn a new language.
-They claim you can become fluent in a new language by a few minutes of daily app usage alone.
-One of the reasons it is so popular is because it is free, and has a variety of languages.
-English speakers could choose to practice French, Swahili or Japanese.
-They even have a course to learn the made-up language of Klingon from Star Trek!
+is a popular app and online-based program for learning a new language.
+They claim you can become fluent in a new language with just a few minutes of daily app usage alone.
+One of the reasons it is so popular is because it is free and has a variety of languages.
+English speakers can choose to practice French, Swahili, or Japanese, and they even have a course to learn the made-up language of Klingon from Star Trek!
 For my Duolingo review, I chose Spanish.

-Duolingo is geared for beginners.
-The exercises are very simple and very repetitive.
-I think that the format would be helpful for someone learning a new language for travel purposes or in order to speak very rudimentary phrases.
-I, however, found myself frequently frustrated with the repetition.
-While writing this Duolingo review I determined that if you are truly a beginner then Duolingo will probably be helpful.
+Duolingo is geared toward beginners.
+The exercises are very simple and very repetitive, and I think that the format would be helpful for someone learning a new language for travel purposes or in order to speak very rudimentary phrases.
+However, I found myself frequently frustrated with the repetition.
+While writing this Duolingo review, I determined that if you are truly a beginner, then Duolingo will probably be helpful.

 Proper pronunciation is key to learning a new language.
 Duolingo exercises include challenges to translate spoken statements into English and vice versa.
-It reinforced what I was practicing by translating back and forth.
-I also liked the use of spoken statements in the foreign language.
+It reinforced what I was practicing by translating back and forth, and I also liked the use of verbal statements in the foreign language.
 This enabled me to hear and practice proper pronunciation.
-I found listening to correct pronunciation, then practicing out loud, to be very effective.
+I found listening to correct pronunciation, then practicing out loud to be very effective.

 Because Duolingo is not a class, you can do it at times that work best for you.
-If you download the app you can practice while you’re waiting at the doctor’s office or in line to buy groceries.
-The app also has push notifications that will remind you to practice.
-This can be helpful in reminding you to practice daily, especially if you’re busy.
-If you use the online platform you can still practice from the privacy of your own home, whenever you want, for as long as you’d like.
+If you download the app, you can practice while you’re waiting at the doctor’s office or in line to buy groceries.
+The app also has push notifications that will remind you to practice, and this can be helpful in reminding you to practice daily, especially if you’re busy.
+If you use the online platform, you can still practice from the privacy of your own home, whenever you want, for as long as you’d like.

 My first experience with a new language (beyond a very ineffective junior high Spanish class) was through immersion — moving to Paraguay to live with a family who largely did not speak English and taking high school classes all in Spanish.
 This method is the most effective way to learn a new language.
 At about the six-week point in-country, I could understand most spoken Spanish and speak passably.
 My written Spanish proceeded similarly.

-Bottom line, language learning via an on-line program like Duolingo makes learning the basics easy (and free).
-If you are a true beginner you will pick up some of the basics of the language, like pronunciation and common words.
-But will you be fluent using the app or online platform for several minutes a day?
-No. Duolingo would not be very effective to accomplish any level of fluency.
+Bottom line, language learning via an online program like Duolingo makes learning the basics easy (and free).
+If you are a true beginner, you will pick up some of the basics of the language, like pronunciation and common words.
+But will you be fluent in using the app or online platform for several minutes a day?
+No. Duolingo would not be very effective in accomplishing any level of fluency.